 Wincing as she stood on her sore ankle, she shook the last of the snow from her head.
 Her wings, shredded and aching, dropped behind her back, so she tucked them out of sight underneath her heavy cloak before setting off.

 As she limped down the slippery incline towards the whitewashed building, the silence of the desolate land was broken only by the crash and rattle of waves, lurching from the Sound to the pebbled beaches between this island and the next.
-Seals brayed in the cove below and her stomach rumbled.
+She caught a braying of seals from the cove below and her stomach rumbled.
 Now they come to shore!
-Typical of her luck.
-Given her current speed, by the time she made it down there, they would probably have gone back out to sea.
-Her priority now had to be shelter.
+Typical of her luck - given her current speed, by the time she made it down there, they would probably have gone back out to sea.
+Her priority now was shelter.

 As she approached the single storey building, a cluster of upright stones jutting from the grass, decorated with carved inscriptions, caught her attention.
 One was a more recent addition, judging from the absence of moss on its light grey face.
 The slate was graced with a cross within a circle above the writing, like the one on top of the roof, as if the symbol were the most important thing to announce.
 A freshly turned earth mound extended from the slab’s base.
 Her nose wrinkled.
 Decay emanated from the soil where turf had yet to grow.